Curious to learn more about WHAT I USED to cure my chronic and extreme eczema?

 This worsened my eczema greatly.

-No matter how painful it was, I never did anything about it because once I seeked shelter in a mall blasting the AC, these symptoms quickly went away.
+No matter how painful it was, I never did anything about it because these symptoms quickly went away once I found shelter in a mall blasting the AC.

 For the abundance of time and money spent, my eczema never got better